openownership/register-ingester-dk/README.md

 # Register Ingester DK

-Register Ingester DK is an application designed for use with the Central Business Register data published by the Danish Business Authority.
+Register Ingester DK is an application designed for use with beneficial ownership data from Denmark's Central Business Register published by the Danish Business Authority.

 ## One-time Setup